ENA Newsletter – February 2017

 Keep reading for meeting and event details and to see what else is happening.

 Find general information about greening Elmwood, community policing, and city services in the reference guide emailed seasonally.

-• Saturday, December 3 – Friends of Knight Memorial Library Book Sale
+- Saturday, February 4 – Friends of Knight Memorial Library Book Sale

-• Monday, December 5 – Friends of Knight Memorial Library meeting
+- Monday, February 6 – Friends of Knight Memorial Library meeting

-• Wednesday, December 7 – Crime Watch meeting for Elmwood & South Providence
+- Wednesday, February 22 – Crime Watch meeting for Elmwood & South Providence

 - Tuesdays & Thursdays, 10:30 to 12:30 – Friends of Knight Book Sale